ARRIVAL DAY – Up to 18km (or less!)

 After a few steep dunes (sorry!) you will cross into coastal thicket before you reach the Mostertshoek road.
 The trail meanders through a small group of holiday cottages at Mostertshoek and along the Wild Side, so named for the untamed sea that crashes onto the rocks in spectacular fashion the length of the trail.
 Look for otters in the rock pools and keep your eyes open for Oystercatchers, Kelp Gulls, Terns, and Turnstones.

-From the Seal Point Lighthouse, situated on the south eastern most point of Africa, the trail heads for the beautiful sweep of sandy beach of Cape St Francis where a blue drum marks the Cape St Francis Resort – your overnight stop.
-Proceed through the Resort to reception and they will take you to your room.
+From the Seal Point Lighthouse (which might be open), situated on the south eastern most point of Africa, the trail heads for the beautiful sweep of sandy beach of Cape St Francis where a blue drum marks the Cape St Francis Resort – your overnight stop.
 Your treat for the day is a sunset cruise on the famous St Francis canals before dinner is served in the Joe Fish Restaurant – enjoy!